-- 9.76 Infrastructure requirements needed to support and service the proposed development must be considered in the proposed development, with the expectation that the scheme contributes towards infrastructure provision to meet the needs generated.
+- 9.79 Infrastructure requirements needed to support and service the proposed development must be considered in the proposed development, with the expectation that the scheme contributes towards infrastructure provision to meet the needs generated.
 Off-site infrastructure will generally be funded by the Community Infrastructure Levy (CIL), and onsite infrastructure will generally be secured and funded through Section 106 planning obligations.
-The CIL contribution will include a 25% proportion transferred to Martlesham Parish Council to spend on their identified local infrastructure needs within five years of receipt. - 9.77 The development is expected to contribute to the delivery and enhancement of infrastructure that encourages active lifestyles and healthy communities.
-This has been achieved in part by the proposed cycleway that further establishes the strategic cycle network that runs along Eagle Way, linking Ipswich and Woodbridge (it forms part of the National Cycle Network Route 1 a long-distance route in sections from Dover to the north of Scotland). - 9.78 Fire hydrant requirement will be covered by appropriate planning conditions.
-Suffolk County Council strongly recommends the installation of automatic fire sprinklers and The Suffolk Fire and Rescue Service requests that early consideration is given during the design stage of the development for both access for fire vehicles and the provisions of water for firefighting.

-- 9.79 As stated by Policy MAR20, all new residential development should be served by a superfast broadband (fibre-optic) connection.
+The CIL contribution will include a 25% proportion transferred to Martlesham Parish Council to spend on their identified local infrastructure needs within five years of receipt. - 9.80 The development is expected to contribute to the delivery and enhancement of infrastructure that encourages active lifestyles and healthy communities.
+This has been achieved in part by the proposed cycleway that further establishes the strategic cycle network that runs along Eagle Way, linking Ipswich and Woodbridge (it forms part of the National Cycle Network Route 1 a long-distance route in sections from Dover to the north of Scotland). - 9.81 Fire hydrant requirement will be covered by appropriate planning conditions.
+Suffolk County Council strongly recommends the installation of automatic fire sprinklers and The Suffolk Fire and Rescue Service requests that early consideration is given during the design stage of the development for both access for fire vehicles and the provisions of water for firefighting. - 9.82 As stated by Policy MAR20, all new residential development should be served by a superfast broadband (fibre-optic) connection.
 The only exception will be where it can be demonstrated, through consultation with Next Generation Access (NGA) Network providers, that this would not be either possible, practical or economically viable.
 In such circumstances sufficient and suitable ducting should be provided within the site and to the premises to facilitate ease of installation at a future date on an open access basis.
-A condition of consent will apply to ensure such requirement is allowed for within the development. - 9.80 The proposed development referred to in this planning permission is a chargeable development liable to pay Community Infrastructure Levy (CIL) under Part 11 of the Planning Act (2008) and the CIL Regulations (2010) (as amended). - 9.81 Infrastructure requirements to be secured by CIL for this development include the following: - Libraries improvement and stock (approx. £8,640); - Waste infrastructure (approx. £4,400); - Healthcare (tba).
+A condition of consent will apply to ensure such requirement is allowed for within the development. - 9.83 The proposed development referred to in this planning permission is a chargeable development liable to pay Community Infrastructure Levy (CIL) under Part 11 of the Planning Act (2008) and the CIL Regulations (2010) (as amended).